. . . . . Welcome to friends of Rilke from Italy . . . .

 or is there sometimes, as if by chance, a trace

-of our essence in with theirs?
+of our essence with theirs?
 Are we only so much

 a part of them as the vagueness in faces

 of pregnant women?
-They take no note of it in the whirlwind
+They take no note of it in the whorl

 of their return to themselves.
 (How should they notice it.)